The impact of strong feedback on galaxy group scaling relations: The X-GAP sample

-The \emph{XMM-Newton} data were homogeneously analysed using the procedure described in \citet{Eckert:2025}.
-The analysis procedure is outlined in Appendix \ref{sec:red} and \ref{sec:integ}.
-The sample was found to have a median temperature of 1.13 keV, with 16$^{th}$ and 84$^{th}$ percentiles of 0.86 and 1.82 keV.
+The \emph{XMM-Newton} data were homogeneously analysed using the procedure described in \citet{Eckert:2025}, which is outlined in Appendix \ref{sec:red} and \ref{sec:integ}.
+The median temperature of the sample is 1.13 keV, with 16$^{th}$ and 84$^{th}$ percentiles of 0.86 and 1.82 keV.